kngan79/learn-data-science/README.md

 # Overview about Learn Data Science project

 Hi, I am Ngan Thai.
-This is my first project about data science.
+Below are my very first projects about data science.

 As a beginner, I learn data science by practicing in exploratory data analysis (EDA) and build some simple models based on basics algorithms, such as: Linear Regression, Logistics Regression and Random Forest to solve problems of prediction and classification.
 By the way, I am still reinforcing my knowledge day by day to be more flexible in processing, interpreting and analysing data to give useful insights.